AIDELabAZ/LSMS-ISA_data_handbook/README.md

     }
    ```
    The rest of "project.do" is divided into sections: the directory creation section, `global 			dirCreate	0`,
 the stata package installation section, `global 			pack 		0`, and the building the handbook section, `global			document	0`.
 Each of these sections can be turned "on" or "off" by changing the 0 to 1 or turned off by turning the 1 to a 0.
 Sections of the code will only run when they are turned on.
-Turn on `dirCreate` and `pack`.
+Turn "on" `dirCreate` and `pack`.

   Now run the project.do.

  4. Download the General Household Survey, Panel 2012-2013, Wave 2 for Nigeria, 2012-2013 at https://microdata.worldbank.org/index.php/catalog/1952/get-microdata.
+You will need to create an account with the World Bank if you do not already have one.

  The dataset file is called NGA_2012_GHSP-W2_v02_M_STATA.
-Extract the entire file of NGA_2012_GHSP-W2_v02_M_STATA and copy or move it the to `C:\Users\"username"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw`, the nigeria\wave_2\raw file was created by the project.do.
+Extract the entire file of NGA_2012_GHSP-W2_v02_M_STATA and copy or move it to `C:\Users\"username"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw` - the nigeria\wave_2\raw file path was created by the project.do.

  5. Move or copy the file land-conversion.dta from the cloned repository to `C:\Users\"username"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw`